taikedz/GoArgs/README.md

 ## Example

 A basic example of usage.
-For further examples, see [goargs_test.go](./goargs_test.go) unit tests file
+For further examples, see [unit tests](./unittests/)

 ```go
 // Flags can appear before, after, or in between positionals